firecracker-microvm/firecracker/docs/seccomp.md

 in order to mitigate potential man-in-the-middle attacks.

-Firecracker exposes a way for advanced users to override the default filters with fully customisable alternatives, leveraging the same JSON/seccompiler tooling, at startup time.
+Firecracker exposes a way for advanced users to override the default filters with fully customisable alternatives, leveraging the same JSON file format and the [seccompiler-bin tool](seccompiler-bin.md), at startup time.

 Via Firecracker's optional `--seccomp-filter` parameter, one can supply the path to a custom filter file compiled with seccompiler-bin.